wp-plugins/wp-internal-links-lite/readme.txt

 1. Structure creation panel

 == Changelog ==

+= 2.2 =

+* The plugin now supports custom post types
+* Usability improvements made to make possible sources and destinations more manageable
+* Now each structure and each link can have its own introductory text
+* Bug solved - the plugin failed when the WP tables used a prefix other than the default wp_
+* Bug solved - got rid of all jQuery errors

 = 1.0.4 =
 * Improved integration method of JS scripts for better standards compliance.